top of page

 image.png

-The project team analyzed 10 alternatives to provide high-capacity transit in south DeKalb.
+The project team is evaluating a wide range of alternatives to provide high-capacity transit in south DeKalb, using a two-tiered screening process.

-The 10 alternatives were measured against a screening methodology that reflects the public’s best interest and the variables the federal government uses to analyze funding-worthy infrastructure projects.
+Initially, 10 alternatives were measured against a Tier 1 screening methodology that reflects the project goals and the variables the federal government uses to analyze funding-worthy infrastructure projects.
+The initial 10 alternatives are shown in this map.
+Weights were applied to each criteria based on input from the public and stakeholders.

 image.png